pdvnny/openstreetmaps-data/updates/osmfilter.md

-# Information about Extracting OSM data from Planet OSM File
+# Extracting/Transforming raw OSM data for Navigation

+**GOAL**: Use the OSM data to create BEV masks that identify where objects (e.g., roads, walkways, buildings, etc.) exist on a map.

 Parker Dunn (pgdunn@bu.edu)
 Nov 29, 2022